 Or, he might have a teacher approach and ask him if he'd like to work on something different.
 The teacher might show him a new material that's been added to the classroom, perhaps a tweezers work.
 The teacher will take out the tweezers work, and will sit down at a table with him.
 The teacher might say "Would you like to see how I do this work?"
 And he might say "Yes!"
 The teacher might show the child how to carefully pick up a bead with the tweezers, and put it in a little suction cup on a starfish shaped bath toy.
 The teacher might put a bead into each suction cup, then, still using the tweezers, take each one back out and put them back in their bowl.
 The teacher might say, "Would you like to try it?"
 And the child might say, "Yes" or "No" and he might put it away and try something else.

 Our free work time (also called work cycle) usually goes for about 2 hours.
 After that time, the teacher will go to the circle line on the floor, sit down, and start singing.
-This ushers the children to join her as they finish their various work.
+The children begin to put away their work and clean up, then go to join the group as they finish.
 They might sing songs in English and Spanish, learn about the characteristics of mammals, and be introduced to some new countries in North America.
-Then she will dismiss them, a few at a time (starting with the youngest and most wiggly first usually) to go put their slippers in their cubbies, and put on their shoes.
+When the teacher dismisses the children, a few at a time (usually starting with the youngest and most wiggly children first) to go put their slippers in their cubbies, and put on their shoes.
 As they put on shoes all the teachers help those that need it get ready, and as soon as a few are ready, they are lead by a teacher to recess, which is also free play time, with the option of some easy group games.
 After recess, they are picked up to go home!
-Unless they're a full day student, in which case the cycle begins again, including arranging and eating their lunches, brought from their own homes, cleaning up after themselves, and new and interesting work in class!
+Unless they're a full day student, in which case the cycle begins again, including arranging and eating their sack lunches, brought from their own homes, cleaning up after themselves, and beginning more interesting work in class!